Two Wheeler

 The Indian Two-Wheeler Pricing Strategy report provides key insight into the different pricing dynamics of the Indian Two-Wheeler Industry.

-Bajaj Auto and TVS Motor control 50% of sales in this price band because their most popular Models, like TVS Motors’ Pulsar and Raider 125, are in this price zone.
-Sales prices over INR 189K and below INR 90K are controlled by Hero and Honda, who control 70% of sales.
+Bajaj Auto and TVS Motor control 50% of sales in this price band because their most popular Models, like TVS Motor’s Pulsar and Raider 125, fall within this price band.
+Sales prices above INR 189K and below INR 90K are controlled by Hero and Honda, which account for 70% of sales.

-Low prices mainly drive Indian Two-Wheeler sales because most buyers are first-time buyers, and most first-time buyers consider whether the Scooter and motorcycle are affordable.
+Low prices mainly drive Indian Two-Wheeler sales because most buyers are first-time buyers, and most first-time buyers consider whether a scooter or motorcycle is affordable.

 As per the Indian Two-Wheeler Pricing Strategy report, Half of the Two-Wheeler Models are priced below INR 130K, and the rest are priced 50% above INR 130 K.